Muhammad-Talha4k/AQI-Forecasting-App/README.md

 - `Feature Pipeline`: Fetches raw weather and pollutant data from an external API, computes features, and stores them in the Hopsworks Feature Store.

-- `Backfill Historical Data`: Runs the feature script for a range of past dates to generate training data for the ML models.
+- `Backfill Historical Data`: Runs the feature script for a range of past dates to generate training data for the ML model.

 - `Fill Realtime Data`: If historical data is already filled then fetches real time data from API and updates in hopsworks feature store.